Tifilo/Cinema-Room-Manager/README.md

 Learning on Hyperskill

 Created a program to manage the purchase of tickets.
 The "owners" of the cinema define the number os rows and seats per row.
-The program guides the clients of purchasing tickets.
+The program guides the clients into purchasing tickets.

 	I applied
 		-Variables